luke-grantham-rsa/freq_response/README.md

 The code is contained in Frequency_Response_Offset.py that can be edited for custom functionality.
 It can be built using pyinstaller.

 Created by:
-Joe Faulkner
+Joe Faulkner: Joseph.Faulkner@rsa.rohde-schwarz.com,
-Bill Bock
+Bill Bock: Bill.Bock@rsa.rohde-schwarz.comm,
+Mark Lewis: Mark.Lewis@rsa.rohde-schwarz.com,
-Luke Grantham
+Luke Grantham, Luke.Grantham@rsa.rohde-schwarz.com